Rakesh6430/Manual_Testing_Project_on_Gorilla_Move_Grocery/README.md

 # Manual Testing Project on Gorilla Move Grocery Website

 I mainly wrote the test cases based on website.
-Besides that, I also wrote crosschecked the test cases with the mobile app as well.
+Besides that, I also crosschecked the test cases with the mobile app as well.

 ### Website Link:
 - You can find the website [here](https://www.gorillamove.com/)